A method of moments estimator for interacting particle systems and their mean field limit: Numerical experiments

 \subsection{Bistable potential}

 We still consider the setting of \cref{ex:Malrieu}, but we now analyze the bistable potential

 We consider two cases where the bistable potential appears either in the confining potential or in the interaction potential.
-In particular, we first set $f_1(x;\alpha) = \alpha \mathcal V(x)$ and $g_1(x;\gamma) = \gamma x$ and then $f_2(x;\alpha) = \alpha x$ and $g_2(x;\gamma) = \gamma \mathcal V(x)$, and in both cases we set $h(x;\sigma) = \sigma$.
-Our goal is to estimate the three-dimensional coefficient $\theta^* = ^\top$ with exact parameters $\alpha^* = -1$, $\gamma^* = -0.5$ and $\sigma^* = 1$, employing the method of moments with $M = 4$ equations and fixing $T = 10^4$ as final time and $N = 250$ as number of particles.
+In particular, we first set $f_1(x;\alpha) = \alpha \mathcal V'(x)$ and $g_1(x;\gamma) = \gamma x$ and then $f_2(x;\alpha) = \alpha x$ and $g_2(x;\gamma) = \gamma \mathcal V(x)$, and in both cases we set $h(x;\sigma) = \sigma$.
+Our goal is to estimate the three-dimensional coefficient $\theta^* = ^\top$ with exact parameters $\alpha^* = -1$, $\gamma^* = -1$ and $\sigma^* = 0.25$, employing the method of moments with $M = 4$ equations and fixing $T = 10^4$ as final time and $N = 250$ as number of particles.
 We remark that in this experiments the hypothesis of uniqueness of the invariant measure given in \cref{as:analysis} is not satisfied.
+We notice that in the first experiment, given this choice of the parameters, the mean field limit admits three different invariant distributions.
 Nevertheless, the numerical results presented in \cref{fig:bistable}, where we plot the estimations computed for all the particles, suggest that our methodology works even in presence of multiple stationary states.
+Indeed the exact moments with respect to the right invariant measure are automatically estimated by the empirical moments, and it is not necessary to know a priori the stationary state.
 In particular, we observe that for the drift and the interaction components the majority of the values are concentrated around the exact unknown, for which their average provides a reasonable approximation.
 On the other hand, this is not the case for the diffusion coefficient, for which the variance of the estimator is close to zero.
 However, we notice that the bias is almost negligible and therefore all the particles give a good approximation of the true value.
 This is caused by the fact that we are including equation \eqref{eq:equationQV} for the quadratic variation, which holds true also for the interacting particles and not only for the mean field limit.